-- When the timer goes off, cover the vent with a towel, and release the pressure manually (QR), watching for sputtering liquid.
-There shouldn't be any but just be careful.
+- When the timer goes off, turn the vent handle to "Venting" and release the pressure manually (QR), watching for sputtering liquid.
+There shouldn't be any but just be careful, just in case..

-- When the vent opens, add the vegetables and mix well.
+- When the float valve drops down, open the lid, add the vegetables, herbs, and mix well.

-- Press MANUAL (on HIGH Pressure) and set the timer for 10 minutes.
+- Press the "PRESSURE COOKER" or "MANUAL" button (HIGH pressure) and set the timer for 10 minutes.

 - When the timer goes off, let the pressure release naturally.
 (NPR)

-- When the pressure is completely released, open the lid carefully.
+- When the pressure is completely released, and the float valve drops, open the lid carefully.

-- Take out about a cup of the liquid/broth/sauce from the pot and add 1 cup of cold water.
+- Take out about a cup of the liquid from the pot and add 1 cup of cold water.

-- Add gluten free flour or arrowroot flour to the liquid and whisk vigorously.
+- Add arrowroot flour to the liquid and whisk vigorously to make the slurry.

 - Add the slurry to the pot stir well, and simmer until it thickens.

 - Garnish with remaining parsley and serve immediately.